-While it is unfortunately common for divorcing parents to make disparaging remarks about each other in front of their child, this is not healthy for the child or in his or her best interest.
+While it is unfortunately common for divorcing parents to make disparaging remarks about each other in front of their child, this is not healthy for the child or in their best interests.
 In extreme cases, this is known as parental alienation syndrome (PAS).
 Parental alienation is when one parent acts in such a way that they alienate a child from the other parent.
-This may be from constant negative or even false comments about a parent to a child -- in essence, "brain-washing."
+This may be from constant negative or even false comments about a parent to a child — in essence, brain-washing.
 If you feel you are being alienated from your child, we can help you.

 Being Alienated From Your Child